AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

   }
 ```

-Now we're going to prepare the file for upload to IPFS by `captureFile`.
+Now we're going to prepare the file for upload to IPFS by `captureFile` function.

 ```javascript
   captureFile = event => {